frankmaina/http-STATUS-CODES-for-humans/README.md

 # http-STATUS-CODES-for-humans(README NOT COMPLETE)

-A small project that popped up when i needed to access a popular browser based MMO but could not seem to get any ersponse.
-At first io thought it was something to do with my browser, so i decided to write a short svript to fetch the webite via get and validate its response.
-History cut shor, I decided to open source the script/
+A small project that popped up when I needed to access a popular browser based MMO but could not seem to get any response.
+At first i thought it was something to do with my browser cache, so i decided to write a short script to fetch the webite via get and validate its response.
+History cut short, I decided to open source the script.

 ## Installation